green-dalii/diflowy/src/content/blog/test.md

 ---
-title: "Test"
+title: "Comming Soon..."
 pubDate: 2024-10-25
-description: "Test blog description"
+description: "This is where the Diflowy community blogs are posted."
 author: "Greener-Dalii"
 occupation: "Founder of Diflowy Community"
 heroImage: "/src/data/blog/test/HEROIMAGE.jpg"
 heroImageAlt: 'Blog Hero Image'
-tags: ["Diflowy Official", "Test" ]
+tags: ["Official", "Announcement" ]
 ---

-this is a test blog for diflowy community.
+Stay tuned for content about the Diflowy community, Dify.AI Workflow, to be posted here in the future!